protonemedia/laravel-analytics-event-tracking/README.md

 Laravel package to easily send events to Google Analytics

 ## Features
+* Use [Laravel Events](https://laravel.com/docs/7.x/events) to track events with Google Analytics
+* All API calls are queued.
 * Compatible with Laravel 6.0 and 7.0.
 * PHP 7.4 required.